3.6.1. Rules for drawing locations (organizations)

 • Items accessible to everyone whether they're a staff member or a guest.

-• “Location” type child objects that serve the same function as their parent organization (for example: hospital buildings, university departments, company departments) as well as utility structures (infrastructure related to engineering, manufacturing, or transportation).
+• “Locations” type child objects that serve the same function as their parent organization (for example: hospital buildings, university departments, company departments) as well as utility structures (infrastructure related to engineering, manufacturing, or transportation).

 • Tourist attractions and monuments.